Behavioral Interview Questions and How to Answer Them

 -

 Action – What did you do?
 Be specific.
-This is the longest part.
 Focus on your choices, not the team's.

 -